| Introduction Communication is an essential part of management and in this

 and negotiations.

-Mr Mbiti, a teacher, once saw an advertisement in a local District
+Communication in schools Case studyConsider the following scenario: Mr Mbiti, a teacher, once saw an advertisement in a local District

 Education Office for school heads.
 Part of the job requirement